Lucretia St. Clair Joof: Career

+After a bill to increase the number of nominated seats in the House of Representatives from two to four was passed in August 1968, President Dawda Jawara nominated her as a member.
+She left Parliament in 1977, but continued to serve on the city council.

 Private life

 Lucretia St. Clair Joof was first married to lawyer Tom Taylor.
 After his death she married in 1941 the lawyer and politician George St. Clair Joof, who died in 1955.